Music for Life – Home of the African Children’s Choir

-The African Children’s Choir and Music for Life have so far educated over 50,000 children in our 29 year history, and have helped a further 100,000 children through our relief and education projects.
-With your help, we can reach more children who so desperately need our support help us create ChangeMakers for the future of Africa by donating today.
+The African Children’s Choir and Music for Life have so far educated over 50,000 children since 1984, and have helped a further 100,000 children through our relief and education projects.
+With your help, we can reach more children who so desperately need our support to help us create ChangeMakers for the future of Africa by donating today.

 Find out more about how Music for Life transforms the lives of vulnerable children across some of the most deprived and in-need parts of Africa below.

 Mark Wight Masai Member of Choir 10